JudicialCouncilOfCalifornia/courtyard-artifact/README.md

  - `clone [this repo]`
  - `cd [this repo directory]`
  - `lando start`
- - `lando clone -b [branch to checkout]` - At this time, `development` branch gives the best results.
+ - `lando clone [branch to checkout]` - At this time, `development` branch gives the best results.
 Please update this if that changes.
- - `lando patch` - will apply patches from `/patches`.
-This currently fixes the Courtyard composer.json and gulpfile.js files to allow installation with separate docker containers for PHP and Nodejs.
  - `lando artifact` - will install and build the pattern library as well as sync it to the `/public` directory of this artifact.

 See [Courtyard's Composer Install Wizard Docs](https://github.com/Exygy/courtyard#composer-install-wizard) for the answers to the prompts during install.